vdontsov/json-viewer-and-parser/README.md

 - **Redux Toolkit**: Manages state effectively across the application.
 - **Web Workers**: Offloads intensive data operations to keep the main thread responsive.
 - **CSS Modules**: Provides scoped CSS for component-based styling.

-## Advantages

-- **High Performance**: Operations on large data sets do not block the main JavaScript thread, thanks to Web Workers.
-- **Scalability**: The app can handle JSON files with thousands or millions of entries.
-- **User-Friendly**: Intuitive UI for sorting, filtering, and editing JSON data.
-- **Modular Code**: Easy to maintain and extend with additional features.

 ## Installation and Setup